-Claiming benefits for unemployment in Connecticut can help you continue to pay your bills and take care of your needs until you find a new source of employment.
+Claiming benefits for unemployment in Connecticut can help you continue to pay your bills and take care of your needs until you find a new job.
 Once you have filed an unemployment benefits claim, the amount of your unemployment compensation will be determined based on how much you made at your previous job.

 Learn About Unemployment Benefits in Connecticut

-In order to determine how much you will receive through your federal unemployment benefits, your wages for a 12-month period (base period) will be examined.
+To determine how much you will receive through your federal unemployment benefits, the state examines your wages for a 12-month period (base period).
 The base period is drawn from the first four of the last five completed calendar quarters prior to the quarter in which you first began your claim.

 Applicants who are unable to show financial eligibility for the base period will be able to use an alternate base period.
-Your alternate base period will consist of the four calendar quarters that immediately follow the quarter in which the claim was filed.
+The alternate base period consists of the four calendar quarters that immediately follow the quarter in which the claim was filed.

-You do not need to wait for a pink slip or an unemployment package; your claim process can begin without these documents, and you can always add on the documents at a later date once you have received them.
-While you can begin your claim process without the documents, your payment process may be delayed until the documents are received.
+You do not need to wait for a pink slip or an unemployment package.
+You can begin your claim process without the documents and then add them once you have received them.
+However, your payment process may be delayed until the documents are received.

-Once you have submitted your Connecticut unemployment benefits claim as well as the necessary information and documents for your application, your request will be assessed to determine whether or not you are eligible to claim unemployment benefits in CT.
-You will be required to attend a hearing during which your situation, documents, and testimony will be taken into consideration.
+Once you have submitted your Connecticut unemployment benefits claim as well as the necessary information and documents for your application, your request will be assessed to determine whether or not you meet the eligibility requirements to claim unemployment benefits in CT.
+You may be required to attend a hearing during which your situation, documents and testimony will be taken into consideration.

 Your former employer will also be notified so that he or she may attend this hearing or submit a formal statement regarding the reasons for your termination.
 Moreover, your employer’s testimony and statements will also be considered in your application process.

 How Long You May Receive Benefits in Connecticut